ocean1/Gandgalf/src/README.md

 ## STEP 2
-inside the png there is a DOS executable embedded in the blue channel (the pixels are embedded in rows no columns as you can just looking closely at the picture and seeing "strange yellow pixels" in the first 2/3 columns)
+inside the png there is a DOS executable embedded in the blue channel (the pixels are embedded in columns -not in rows!- as you can just looking closely at the picture and seeing "strange yellow pixels" in the first 2/3 columns)

 hints given:
    - john loves that song: https://www.youtube.com/watch?v=OwDdbZSo4AY (taking back sunday : the blue channel)